Pride: Ancient Greek philosophy

-High-mindedness, then, seems to be the crowning grace, as it were, of the virtues; it makes them greater, and cannot exist without them.
-And on this account it is a hard thing to be truly high-minded; for it is impossible without the union of all the virtues.
+"High-mindedness, then, seems to be the crowning grace, as it were, of the virtues; it makes them greater, and cannot exist without them.
+And on this account it is a hard thing to be truly high-minded; for it is impossible without the union of all the virtues."

 By contrast, Aristotle defined the vice of hubris as follows:

-to cause shame to the victim, not in order that anything may happen to you, nor because anything has happened to you, but merely for your own gratification.
+"... to cause shame to the victim, not in order that anything may happen to you, nor because anything has happened to you, but merely for your own gratification.
 Hubris is not the requital of past injuries; this is revenge.
-As for the pleasure in hubris, its cause is this: naive men think that by ill-treating others they make their own superiority the greater.
+As for the pleasure in hubris, its cause is this: naive men think that by ill-treating others they make their own superiority the greater."

-Thus, although pride and hubris are often deemed the same thing, for Aristotle and many philosophers hubris is an entirely different thing from pride.
+While pride and hubris are often deemed the same thing in modern contexts, for Aristotle and many other Ancient Greek philosophers, hubris was a more extreme, excessive pride that led to downfall, and is an entirely different thing from pride."Such, then, is the proud man; the man who falls short of him is unduly humble, and the man who goes beyond him is vain."

 Psychology

-Pride, when classified as an emotion or passion, is both cognitive and evaluative; its object, that it cognizes and evaluates, is the self and its properties, or something the proud individual identifies with.
-The field of psychology classifies it with guilt and shame as a self-conscious emotion that results from the evaluations of oneself and one's behavior according to internal and external standards.
-Pride results from satisfying or conforming to a standard; guilt or shame from defying it.

 Emotion

-In psychological terms, positive pride is a "pleasant, sometimes exhilarating, emotion that results from a positive self-evaluation."
+In psychological terms, positive pride is a "pleasant, sometimes exhilarating, emotion that results from a positive self-evaluation".
 It was added to the University of California, Davis, "Set of Emotion Expressions", as one of three "self-conscious" emotions known to have recognizable expressions (along with embarrassment and shame).

 The term "fiero" was coined by Italian psychologist Isabella Poggi to describe the pride experienced and expressed in the moments following a personal triumph over adversity.
-Facial expressions and gestures that demonstrate pride can involve a lifting of the chin, smiles, or arms on hips to demonstrate victory.
+Facial expressions and gestures that demonstrate pride can involve a lifting of the chin, smiles, or arms on hips to demonstrate victory or achievement.
 Individuals may implicitly grant status to others based solely on their expressions of pride, even in cases in which they wish to avoid doing so.
 Indeed, some studies indicate that the nonverbal expression of pride conveys a message that is automatically perceived by others about a person's high social status in a group.

 Behaviorally, pride can also be expressed by adopting an expanded posture in which the head is tilted back and the arms extended out from the body.
 This postural display is innate, as it is shown in congenitally blind individuals who have lacked the opportunity to see it in others.

+Authentic and Hubristic pride

+Contemporary psychological research distinguishes between two facets of pride: authentic pride and hubristic pride.
+Authentic pride is associated with feelings of accomplishment, confidence, and productive effort, and is positively correlated with self-esteem and prosocial behavior.
+Hubristic pride, by contrast, is associated with arrogance and inflated self-views, and has been linked to narcissism and interpersonal difficulties.

+Subsequent research has examined the evolutionary and social functions of pride, suggesting that pride may function as a status-regulating emotion that signals competence and social value within groups.